artemrizhov/django-mail-templated/README.rst

 #.  `Create a GitHub issue
     <https://github.com/artemrizhov/django-mail-templated/issues/new>`_.

-You also are welcome to try to fix the problem by yourself:
+You are also very welcome to try fixing the problem by yourself:

 #.
 Fork and clone the `GitHub repository
     <https://github.com/artemrizhov/django-mail-templated>`_.